Home Invader Who Hopped In Shower With Victim Sought By Police In Somerset County

-A home invader who got naked and jumped into a woman's shower—while she was in it— is being sought by the police.
+A home invader who got naked and jumped into a woman's shower—while she was in it— is being sought by the police in Somerset County.

-The reported home invasion occurred in the area of Andria Avenue during the evening hours of Thursday, April 14, 2022, in Hillsborough Township, according to a release by the police.
+The Hillsborough Township police received a 9-1-1 call reporting a sexual offense in the area of Andria Avenue at approximately 10:18 p.m.
+Thursday, April 14, 2022, in Hillsborough Township, according to a release by the police.

+Upon arrival, police met with the woman who told them that a man she did not know entered the shower naked and grabbed her from behind, groping her, according to the release.

+She was able to fight off the man, who fled “possibly through a screen door,” police say.

 This is a developing story, check back here for more details.